ionutbortis/gnome-clutter-issues/README.md

 # gnome-clutter-issues

-Temp repo for hosting a sample Gnome Extension in order to reproduce some Clutter Effects issues
+This is a small sample Gnome Extension that was created in order to reproduce some Clutter Effects issues that appear on some graphics cards.